 DIY Rose Bath Salt

 I have always been a fan of baths.
-Now that I am a mother to two young children, baths have become my time to relax and reflect on the day.
+Now that I am a mother to young children, baths have become my time to relax and reflect on the day.
 I love to elevate baths by lighting a candle, with bubbles, or by adding salt to help soothe achy and tired muscles.
-I love this simple DIY bath salt recipe because you can customize it to your favorite scent, and it only requires three ingredients.
-It would also make the perfect Galentine's Day gift for all of your best friends.
+I love this simple DIY bath salt recipe because you can customize it with your favorite scent, and it only requires three ingredients.
+It would also make the perfect gift for all your bath-loving best friends.

-I accented my bath salt with roses, because I love the smell and the beautiful color it creates.
+I accented my bath salt with roses, because I love the smell and the beautiful color they create.
 However, as I mentioned above you can use whatever combination your heart desires.
 It would be fun to incorporate dried lavender flowers with lavender oil, or dried rosemary with rosemary oil.
-The possibilities are endless! *However, before you experiment please do your proper research as all oils are not created the same, and are not all safe for skin contact.
+The possibilities are endless! *However, before you experiment please do the proper research as all oils are not created the same, and are not all safe for skin contact.

 *This post contains affiliate links.
 For more information, please see my disclosure page here.